DCGroothuizenDijkema/MonteCarloMathConstants/README.md

 gfortran -shared -o ./bin/mc.dll ./obj/mc.o
 ```

+When using the Python backend, any DLLs which the produced DLL depends on will need to be added to the DLL directory.
+This can be done with the command ```os.add_dll_directory()```.
+This is currently done at the top of ```mc.py``` with the directories needed by my own system, and will likely need changing to run.

 ## Dependencies

 This project uses my huygens Python library, which can he found at <https://github.com/DCGroothuizenDijkema/huygens/>.